yunyueye/honeypot/README.md

     you can load other protocol ICS honeypot data

 process_*.py :
-After running the file, you will get two files: numpy_array_data_s7 and numpy_label_data_s7.
+After running the file, you will get two files: numpy_array_data_* and numpy_label_data_*.
 Put these two files into the data folder and then you can run proposal_algorithm_1.py.
+(I have put all the processed files into the "data" file)